 In connection with the initial public offering, all 267,212 shares of the Company's Series A redeemable convertible preferred stock, all 192,618 shares of the Company's Series B convertible preferred stock and all 980,392 shares of the Company's Series C convertible preferred stock converted into 6,166,372 shares of common stock on August 2, 2004.
-While none of the convertible preferred stock were determined to contain beneficial conversion features on their respective offering commitment dates, pursuant to the terms of the Series B and Series C preferred stock, their conversion prices were adjusted downward through the date of their conversion resulting in beneficial conversion charges to common stockholders in the aggregate amount of \$1.1 million during the year ended December 31, 2003 and \$19.8 million during the year ended December 31, 2004.
+While none of the convertible preferred stock, their conversion prices were adjusted downward through the date of their conversion resulting in beneficial conversion charges to common stockholders in the aggregate amount of \$1.1 million during the year ended December 31, 2003 and \$19.8 million during the year ended December 31, 2004.
 In addition, differences between the redemption amounts of the Series A redeemable convertible preferred stock and the net proceeds received (i.e., the costs of financing) were accreted in the amount of \$253,000 during the year ended December 31, 2003 and \$60,000 during the year ended December 31, 2004.
 These charges have been reflected by the Company as both a reduction and increase in additional paid-in capital during the respective periods.
 Although the charges have no net effect on stockholders' equity, they increase the net loss applicable to the common stockholders and net loss per share.